Cranbrook, Queensland: Geography

-Cranbrook is located 8 km south-sest of the Townsville CBD.
+Cranbrook is located 8 km south-west of the Townsville CBD.
 It is close to the Aitkenvale business district.
+Ross River Road runs through from north-east to southwest, and Douglas–Garbutt Road (Nathan Street) runs along the eastern boundary.

+The land use is predominantly suburban housing with associated services including schools, shops, and parkland.

 History

-On 1 July 1968 Cranbrook was named by Queensland Place Names Board after Cranbrook, the Sydney home of Robert Towns.
+On 1 July 1968, Cranbrook was named by Queensland Place Names Board after Cranbrook, the Sydney home of Robert Towns.

 Holy Spirit School opened on 15 May 1969.

 Ignatius Park College opened on 25 August 1969.

 Cranbrook State School opened on 27 January 1981.